Kira41/coin/README.md

 This will close any open trades once per minute using the current market price.

+Open positions are stored in the new `orders` table.
+When an order is executed a record is written to the `trades` table and the user's wallet balances are updated accordingly.
+The `cron_trading.php` script simply updates these rows based on live prices.

 ### Order types and stop loss

 User trades can be created with several execution methods: